vtallen/Python-Instrument-Classification/README.md

 To determine the instrument playing in an audio file, the same process used to create the dataset is used on the target file.
 A prediction is made for each slice of the file.
 Then the statistical mode is taken of the predictions.
 This allows for some error in the individual predictions while still producing a correct output

+Depending on the instruments included and the decision tree parameters used, the model hits around 60% accuracy on a per sample basis.
+This is generally enough to correctly predict the instrument of a whole audio file accurately.

 ## Project structure
 ---
 **dataset_gen**